pakeke-constructor/ideas/umg_tech_details.md

-# Technical implementation details and vision for UMG
+# Technical implementation details for UMG

 **NOTE: The more technical sections of this article require an understanding of `reverse_event_buses`, check that out if you want a fuller understanding.**